10yard/dkafe/readme.md

  - Maybe extend the default frontend setup to include support for NES Donkey Kong hacks.
  - Create an alternative frontend made for vertical arcade games (like 60-in-1 board) with DK, Pacman, Ms Pacman, Galaga, Burger Time, Frogger etc.  No roms will be provided.

-## I need help with

- - Creating .png icons for popular arcade machine.
-See the **dkafe/artwork/icon** folder.
- - Testing and tweaking the unlock mode.

 ## Thanks to